maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/surface_coupling.md

 - modify `Ǹ_states` and `Ǹ_algebraics` in `muscle_neuromuscular.cpp` according to the model

 > **Warning**
-> Changing the subcellular model typically requires recompiling the muscle solver!
+> Changing the subcellular model typically requires recompiling the muscle solver.

 **The structure of the muscle solver**